top of page

 When To Use Wenn, Falls, Ob in German?

-Among the subordinate clause conjunctions in the German language students have to master, "wenn", "falls" and "ob" are often considered particularly difficult to use.
-However, when you understand the difference between them you will no longer confuse them.
+Among the subordinate clause conjunctions in German students have to master, "wenn", "falls" and "ob" are often considered particularly difficult to use.
+However, once you understand the difference between them, you will no longer confuse them.
 This is the aim of this post.

 Wenn ich meinen Deutschunterricht beginne, frage ich meine Teilnehmer:innen, wie es ihnen geht.